 Southeastern Center for Conservation

 As a venue for coordination and collaboration, the Center enables partner institutions to expand and better carry out their work.
 Through conservation of imperiled species and habitats in the Carolinas, Tennessee, Georgia, Florida, Alabama, Mississippi, and Louisiana, the Center protects the natural heritage of one of North America’s most biodiverse regions.

 This launch is the first step in a multi-year expansion of the Garden’s conservation research and education.
-In 2016, the Garden will host the regional Southeastern Partners in Plant Conservation meeting, as well as introduce the Center’s Orchid Conservation Institute, a venue for training both professionals and students.
+In 2016, the Garden hosted the regional Southeastern Partners in Plant Conservation meeting, as well as introduced the Center’s Orchid Conservation Institute, a venue for training both professionals and students.
 The Garden, in its current capital campaign, is raising funds to expand its laboratories and facilities for research, training, and propagating rare plants, which are scheduled to open in late 2018 or 2019.

 The heart of the plant conservation program at the Garden is the Conservation Support Greenhouse.
 Since 1989, endangered plants have been propagated and nurtured for numerous recovery projects.
 Learn about the Cigar Orchid Restoration Project, Monkey Face Orchids, and Plants of New Caledonia.